nomemory/tutorial-java8-streams-lambdas/README.md

 **half-life-3-confirmed**

-<sup>This tutorial assumes the reader has a good grasp of the Java Programming language features: Interfaces, Anonymous Classes, Collectins API, etc.</sup>
+<sup>This tutorial assumes the reader has a good grasp of the Java Programming language features: Interfaces, Anonymous Classes, Collectins API, Generics, etc.</sup>

 ## Introduction